Licence terms & conditions

 The University signs a license agreement for each eResource to which we subscribe.
 These documents form contracts in law & as such are legally binding.
 Users of each of these resources must observe the specific terms & conditions for each resource that they use.
 There are usually links to the license on the publisher's web site & you should read these before starting to use the service.

-Use of Library eResources is also subject to the University's CiCS IT Code of Practice & will require a valid UCard.
+Use of Library eResources is also subject to the University's IT Services Code of Practice & will require a valid UCard.

 Who is allowed to use eResources?

 Access to eResources is restricted to staff & registered students of the University of Sheffield.
 This includes visiting scholars, honorary staff and students' union staff who are still engaged in University activities.
 Such groups are normally termed "Authorised Users".
 Note that visiting scholars, honorary staff and students' union staff will need a green Associate UCard to access eResources.

 Some eResources are also available to "Walk-in" Library users who are not otherwise termed Authorised Users.
 In line with national developments the Library intends to make this limited group of eResources available via kiosk computers in selected libraries.
 This initiative is still under development at both national & local level.

 From where can I access them?

 Authorised Users are usually permitted to access eResources regardless of their location.
 Use from outside the U.K. may not be allowed in the case of a small number of eResources as specified by the resource vendor.
 If this is the case, instructions will be posted on the Library Web page for individual eResources.

 What can I use them for?